Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 - 20. Stuart Levine
 	- Invited by: Jordan
 	- Introduced to Jordan by: Jerry Michalski
-- 21.
+- 21. Yanik Silver
+	- Invited by: Jordan
+	- Introduced to Jordan by: Steve Schwarz
+	- 1,000 Suns Project, One Degree Network, Maverick

-## Cycle 7 Invitations: Expansion Out to 34 Co-Creators
+## Cycle 7: Expansion Out to 34 Co-Creators

+22. Daniel Friedman
+	- Invited by: Jordan
+	- Introduced to Jordan by: ?
+	- Active Inference

+## Invitations

 - Acceptance rate was 80% + in first 6 cycles
 - Expect that to drop as cycles expand, perhaps 50% for cycle 7?